brightsign/BrightAuthor-Plugins/PJLink-TCP-Network-Command/README.md

 There are two methods of usage for this plugin:

 1. Using Send Plugin Message in an interactive presentation:
 	* **Advanced > Send > Send Plugin Message**.
 Select the "pjlink" plugin.
-In the parameters block, enter on of the following:
+In the parameters block, enter one of the following:
 	* **poweron**
 	* **poweroff**
 	* Any raw PJLink command, such as **INPT 32** to switch to the digital input.